Peach Old Fashioned

 This post may contain affiliate links, please see our privacy policy for details.

 Meet the ultimate late-summer-to-fall transition cocktail: The Peach Cobbler Old Fashioned.
-It’s rich, a little nutty, and bursting with warm, spiced peach flavor—basically dessert in a glass, no fork required.
+It’s basically dessert in a glass, no fork required.
+Think: silky bourbon, nutty almond liqueur, warm cinnamon, and a peach cobbler syrup.

 Peach Cobbler Old Fashioned